Andrew MacLeod: Philanthropist

+Genetic genealogy

+Following the Golden State Killer case, MacLeod conceived of a modification to the genetic genealogy used to track the killer, to instead identify fathers of children abandoned by abusive aid workers and sex tourists.

+Macleod's techniques have resulted in court orders against fathers requiring them to pay child support and allow children to assert nationality rights based on patriality.

 Business

-Between 2010 and 2012, MacLeod served as CEO of the Committee For Melbourne, an independent network of Melbourne leaders working for Melbourne's liveability and economic prosperity.
+Between 2010 and 2012, MacLeod served as CEO of the Committee for Melbourne, an independent network of Melbourne leaders working for Melbourne's liveability and economic prosperity.
 He also served as General Manager Community, Communications and External Relations for global giant Rio Tinto.
 From 2013 to 2019 Macleod was a member of the management board of New York-based Cornerstone Capital.
-Now he is Chairman of Griffin Law, a Non-Executive Director at Burnham Global, a member of the Audit and Risk Committee at Risk Advisory Group, and a senior advisor to UK based Critical Resource.
+He was Chairman of Griffin Law, a Non-Executive Director at Burnham Global, a member of the Audit and Risk Committee at Risk Advisory Group, and a senior advisor to UK based Critical Resource.
 He is a graduate member of the Australian Institute of Company Directors.

 Academic

-He currently serves as a visiting professor at King's College London and was an Adjunct Senior Lecturer at the University of Tasmania Law School.
-He is a Vice Chancellor's Distinguished Fellow at Deakin University.
+He served as a visiting professor at King's College London and was an Adjunct Senior Lecturer at the University of Tasmania Law School.
+He is a Vice Chancellor's Distinguished Fellow at Deakin University and formerly sat on the Council at Keele University.

 China and One Belt One Road

-Professor MacLeod is a public policy expert focusing on a number of issues including China's Belt and Road Initiative as well as issues of international commerce, trade, finance and counter-terrorism.
+Professor MacLeod is a public policy expert focusing on a number of issues including China's Belt and Road Initiative, the legality of Taiwan's status, as well as issues of international commerce, trade, finance and counter-terrorism.

 Published works

-MacLeod is the author of "A Life Half Lived" published by New Holland Press in 2013.Here.
+MacLeod is the author of A Life Half Lived published by New Holland Press in 2013, Stop the Bollocks, Things I Would Have Told My Mother, Maria: A Lonely Tear That Never Dries and Doing Good by Mistake: A Humorous Look at NGOs in Disaster.